holochain/docs-pages/src/tutorials/coreconcepts/hello_me.md

 ```

 !!! warning "Shouldn't I use `s.consistency()`?"
-    You might remember that, when you saw the original test scenario script that was scaffolded for you, it used the statement `await s.consistency()` to wait for the DHT to become consistent.
+    If this isn't the first time you've written a Tryorama scenario, you may remember the statement `await s.consistency()` which waited for the DHT to become consistent.
 We're not using this because, in the course of fixing another bug, the `s.consistency()` function was broken.
 We made the decision to not fix it now, but instead introduce better tools for consistency checking later.
 We're currently working on [a new Holochain](/holochain-rsm-guidance.html) and will not be backporting this fix to the soon-to-be-deprecated version that you're currently learning with.

 Add a call to the `retrieve_person` function with the address from the last call: